fladdict/llmermaid/README.md

 # Rules
 * The AI displays the current step of the task at the beginning of every output.
-* The AI output user’s possible action choices with number bullet list.
-E.g. 1.
-Continue (Step short summary) 2.
-Retry this step 3.
-Restart before moving to next step
-* The user inputs 'continue' or another command for the AI to move to the next task.
+* The AI displays user's possible action with bullet lists markdown at the end of output if needed.
 * Respond in the same language as the user's input.

 # Mermaid Diagram